Going, Going, Gone!

 In observing the progression of the needle-loss, the trees can quickly get into the position of only having 1 or 2 years of needles left on a majority of the branching.
 When this occurs, the opportunity to intervene is narrowed considerably.
 If there are green needles left on the tips, a spray program can be initiated that will prevent the majority of the infection on the current year’s needles.
 This spray program consists of 2 or 3 sprays per year, starting in spring.
 Several years of spray program utilization is necessary to protect and collect sufficient needles to have beauty return, but return it will with the sustained effort.

 So this is an alert and call to action.
 If your Spruces have deteriorated, but still retain green ends on most of the branches, success can be yours.
 Many spruces have been needlessly cut down.
-Please call your Wachtel Certified Arborist for an assessment of your trees to see if recovery can be obtained.
+Please contact your Wachtel Certified Arborist for an assessment of your trees to see if recovery can be obtained.
 In this way, your Spruce evergreens can resume providing their year-round beauty to your landscape.